• Skip to primary navigation

 Museum of Modern Art (Dubrovnik): visit + photos

 Behind the elegance of Villa Banac, Dubrovnik’s Museum of Modern Art, nicknamed MOMAD, promises an immersion in Croatian art.
-Founded in 1945, the museum now houses almost 3,000 works tracing the country’s artistic development from the late 19th century to the present day.
-With its dynamic temporary exhibitions, rich permanent collections and romantic terrace offering a breathtaking view of the old town, this museum deserves a place on your itinerary.
+Founded in 1945, the museum now houses some 3,000 works tracing the country’s artistic development from the late 19th century to the present day.
+With its dynamic temporary exhibitions, rich permanent collections and romantic terrace offering a breathtaking view of the old town, this museum is well worth a place on your itinerary.

 In this article, discover our useful tips for visiting Dubrovnik’s Museum of Modern Art.